Shekyl Stats

 • Feature-gated V4 transaction format on testnet

-• Privacy regression testing (ring-member ambiguity must not degrade)
+• Privacy regression testing (anonymity set must not degrade)

 • Hard fork activation with grace period for migration

-During the V4 transition, V3 multisig (signature list) remains valid.
+During the V4 transition, V3 FCMP++ and multisig (signature list) remain valid.
 Wallets can offer both options.
-The V4 lattice threshold scheme produces a single compact signature regardless of M or N, addressing the linear size scaling of the V3 approach.
+The V4 lattice threshold scheme will produce a single compact signature regardless of M or N, addressing the linear size scaling of the V3 multisig approach.